Pediatric genetic disorders

 We diagnose and manage conditions including, but not limited to, Down syndrome, DiGeorge syndrome, Williams syndrome, Beckwith-Wiedemann syndrome, neurofibromatosis, Noonan syndrome and Fetal Alcohol Spectrum Disorder.

-Why choose Geisinger to care for birth defects and genetic disorders?
+Why choose Geisinger to care for genetic disorders?

 - Specialized training and advanced research: Geisinger pediatric geneticists are trained in both pediatrics and genetics.
 Their extensive training ensures children receive the most advanced care available, based on the latest research: